VNG-Realisatie/archi-scripts/View/readme.md

     - default is 1
     - Used for the GENERATE_SINGLE and GENERATE_MULTIPLE actions
     - integer -  number of relations to follow
-  - `elementFilter`, element types that will be included in the view
+  - `includeElementType`, element types that will be included in the view
     - default is no filter
     - [..] (empty array) all element types are included
     - [type, type, ...] array of element types like business-actor, application-component, technology-collaboration, node, ...
-  - `relationFilter`, relationship types that will be included in the view
+  - `includeRelationType`, relationship types that will be included in the view
     - default is no filter
     - [..] (empty array) all relationship types in the model
     - [type, type, ...] array of relationship types like realization-relationship, assignment-relationship, ...